OctopusDeploy/blog/blog/2022-q3/k8s-training/14-rbac-demo/index.md

   - Kubernetes Training
 ---

-This post is the 14th in our Kubernetes training series, providing DevOps engineers with an introduction to Docker, Kubernetes, and Octopus.
+This post is the 13th in our Kubernetes training series, providing DevOps engineers with an introduction to Docker, Kubernetes, and Octopus.

-This video demonstrates how to create an Octopus target that authenticates to the cluster with a service account token.
+This video introduces you to the resources that implement Role Based Access Control (RBAC) in Kubernetes including:

+* ServiceAccount
+* Role
+* ClusterRole
+* RoleBinding
+* ClusterRoleBinding
+* Secret

-<p style="text-align:center"><iframe src="https://fast.wistia.net/embed/iframe/e2foroyg61?videoFoam=true" title="14.
-RBAC Demo" allow="autoplay; fullscreen" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" msallowfullscreen width="640px" height="360px"></iframe></p>
+<p style="text-align:center"><iframe src="https://fast.wistia.net/embed/iframe/jgftbgrq36?videoFoam=true" title="13.
+RBAC" allow="autoplay; fullscreen" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" msallowfullscreen width="640px" height="360px"></iframe></p>

 You can work through the series using the links below.